-The set_qos operation takes as an input parameter a sequence of name-value pairs which encapsulates quality of service property settings that a client is requesting that the target object (which could be an Event Channel, Admin, or Proxy object) support as its default quality of service.
-If the implementation of the target object is not capable of supporting any of the requested quality of service settings, or if any of the requested settings would be in conflict with a QoS property defined at a higher level of the object hierarchy with respect to QoS (see Section 2.5.6, "Negotiating QoS and Conflict Resolution," on page 2-42), the UnsupportedQoS exception is raised.
-This exception contains as data a sequence of data structures, each of which identifies the name of a QoS property in the input list whose requested setting could not be satisfied, along with an error code and a range of settings for the property which could be satisfied.
-The meanings of the error codes which might be returned are described in Table 2-5 on page 2-46.
+The set_qos operation takes as an input parameter a sequence of name-value pairs that encapsulates quality of service property settings that a client is requesting that the target object (which could be an Event Channel, Admin, or Proxy object) supports as its default quality of service.
+If the implementation of the target object is not capable of supporting any of the requested quality of service settings, or if any of the requested settings would be in conflict with a QoS property defined at a higher level of the object hierarchy with respect to QoS (see "Negotiating QoS and Conflict Resolution" on page 2-45), the UnsupportedQoS exception is raised.
+This exception contains as data a sequence of data structures, each of which identifies the name of a QoS property in the input list whose requested setting could not be satisfied, along with an error code and a range of settings for the property that could be satisfied.
+The meanings of the error codes that might be returned are described in Table 2-6 on page 2-49.